2025 Iberian Peninsula blackout: Variable renewable energy use

+Inertia

-In power systems, mechanical inertia is used to provide stability.
+In power systems, mechanical inertial response is used to provide stability.
 In hydropower and thermal power stations, (the latter including fossil-fueled, nuclear and solar thermal) the inertia typically comes from the rotating mass of spinning turbines.
 A major aspect of transitioning to renewable electricity systems is the reduction in inertia on the grid.
 Solar, which accounted for the majority of Spain's electricity at the time, uses grid-following inverters for 80% of the solar power supply, which provides little firming to the grid.
 An energy consultant also pointed to the small amount of controllable inertia, comparing the blackout to the 2016 South Australian blackout, and suggesting the same solutions for Spain as Australia did; synchronous condensers and large batteries.

+However, the final report of the Expert Panel declared that "...even with significantly higher inertia values, the loss of system synchronism would not have been avoided, considering the sequence of events".
+The Chair of the ENTSO-E Board of Directors declared "that a system with greater inertia would have faced the same problem" and "that a central part of the explanation shifts towards voltage behaviour and the system's ability to withstand rapid disturbances, rather than towards simplified interpretations based exclusively on inertia."

+Isolation

 REE and experts at Montel Analytics pointed to the relative isolation of the Iberian grid as a contributing factor to the blackout, as neighbouring grids were less able to provide stability.